-Shot on the streets and rooftops of sunny LA, our A-Z of Dance shows you how to set hearts alight and clubs on fire.
-Float like an Arabesque, spin like a B-Boy, wobble like a Chicken Noodle Soup… it’s time to step up!
+A-Z of Dance shows you how to set hearts alight and clubs on fire.
+Shot on the streets and rooftops of sunny LA, float like an Arabesque, spin like a B-Boy, wobble like a Chicken Noodle Soup… it’s time to step up!
 In a very special project for i-D and Diesel, director Jacob Sutton has captured the world’s hottest dancers walking in the air in their Jogg Jeans and cut-offs.

 Lil Buck shows us the way of Memphis Jookin.
 Super-thighs Nicole the Pole – star of Rihanna’s Pour It Up video – takes us to a whole other level.
 And fresh from the Rick Owens catwalk, the Soul Step team show us how to dance to Le1f.
 Continue reading